medvedevgroup/HowDeSBT/README.md

 ## 4. Validation:

-The quick start tutorial contains validation files which can be compared against your tutorial results.
+The quick start tutorial shows expected results which can be compared against your tutorial results.

 # Quick Start